Benjamin-Elon/Nhome_and_Geoforming_scripts/README.md

 I highly recommend keeping an idea journal to any person who enjoys creating.
 This was a process of hundreds of ideas, more than I could ever process without a process.
 Flow states are key for creativity and mandatory boredom is key to maximally creative flow states.
 Many long bike rides towing ye ole babies.

-So I had an idea last year while I was setting up my plant nursery - use the incredible cooling power of squash leaves to cool structures, leveraging the stack effect.
+So I had an idea last year while setting up my plant nursery - use the incredible cooling power of squash leaves to cool structures, leveraging the stack effect.
 I previously planted squash around a teepee, and also felt how much those huge leaves cooled burning hot concrete.

 But the some time passed and I moved to Langley from Tzfat.
 Too busy to get started.